Andreas1331/ragemp-roleplay/README.md

 * Clothing customizer using CEF
 * Vehicle tuning using CEF
 * System for interacting with any object in the gameworld
-* Interactionwheel to interact with objects or perform actions
+* Interactionwheel to interact with objects and perform actions
 * Binding server-side actions to keystrokes from clients
 * Playable roulette with multiple players
 * and more ...